What should I look for in a lighted makeup mirror? - Lumina Pro

 Magnifying vs Non-Magnifying Mirrors

-- Magnifying mirrors: Need to do a detailed makeup design?
+• Magnifying mirrors: Need to do a detailed makeup design?
 A magnifying mirror allows you to literally zoom in and see precisely what you’re doing.
 This is especially helpful if you wear glasses; with a magnifying mirror, you can take them off and still see your face clearly.
+These mirrors are a great choice for older women with weaker eyes.

 Mirrors with Pre-Programmed Lighting Options vs. Color Temperature Adjustments